random-bits-studio/use-siwe/README.md

 ### useSession

-A hook that returns the the current state of the users session.
+A hook that returns the current state of the users session.

 #### Usage